yudduy/cs278-bnoc/docs/AUTO_PAIRING_FEATURE.md

 Auto-pairing activities are logged with these prefixes:

-- `Successfully paired new user X with jleong222`
+- `Successfully paired new user X with waitlisted user Y`
 - `Successfully paired new user X with test account test_Y`
 - `Auto-pairing failed for new user X`
 - `Created test account: test_Y`